 Perhaps the best thing that I can do to explain a Ragdoll to you if you aren't already set on having one join your home is to invite you to visit our kitty family...

-If that isn't an option, a good place to start would be with the governing body that all of my kittens are registered with.
-Here is a link to The International Cat Association's website (TICA).
+If that isn't an option, a good place to start would be with The International Cat Association's website (TICA).
 Here you can learn what a Ragdoll is supposed to be!